-Though some people have complained about the short lifespan of this battery mine are working fine for the last 9 months.
+Though some people have complained about the short lifespan of this battery but, mine is working fine for the last 9 months.

 Maybe those guys are doing something wrong like not charging it on time, or letting it sit for months before using it.

 Overall, Universal Power Group 12V is a decent AGM battery for RVs with consistent power.
 This might be the best RV deep-cycle battery.

 We also have reviewed the top rated Portable RV Generator